ananthsub/Megatron-Bridge/scripts/training/README.md

 ```

 Notes:
-- Mounting to `/opt/Megatron-Bridge` replaces the container's built-in version
+- Mounting to `/opt/Megatron-Bridge` replaces the container's built-in source code
-- The launcher **automatically detects** when you mount `Megatron-Bridge` and switches to passthrough packager
+- Scripts are packaged into the container's working directory (PatternPackager)
-- No need to manually specify `--packager none`
+- The mounted repo provides your local changes to `src/megatron/bridge/`

 ### Workflow 3: Finetune with Custom YAML